-St. Edward’s University and Student Disability Services support students in their right to file a grievance when they believe they have been denied equal access in the form of appropriate accommodations, modifications, auxiliary aids, or effective communication or suffered discriminatory harassment as described in Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act (ADA) of 1990 amended 2008 or the Fair Housing Act of 1988.
+St. Edward’s University and Student Disability Services support students in their right to file a grievance when they believe they have been denied equal access in the form of appropriate accommodations, modifications, auxiliary aids or effective communication, or suffered discriminatory harassment as described in Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act (ADA) of 1990 amended 2008 or the Fair Housing Act of 1988.

 It is university policy that no qualified person be excluded from participating in any university program or activity or otherwise be subjected to discrimination with regard to any university program or activity.
 This policy derives from the commitment to non-discrimination for all persons in employment, access to facilities, student programs, activities and services.

-Accommodation Dispute Process
+SDS Accommodation Decision Appeal Process

 The student is encouraged to provide a written appeal to SDS or schedule an appointment with their disability counselor, seeking a review of the request.
-The disability counselor will present all pertinent information (i.e., student’s documentation of disability, history of accommodations, the accommodation request, course information and/or course syllabus) to the Director of SDS or designee.
+The disability counselor will present all pertinent information (i.e., student’s documentation of disability, history of accommodations, the accommodation request, course information and/or course syllabus) to the director of SDS or designee.

 Formal Complaints/Grievances outside St. Edward's University

-Students with grievances or complaints against the University based on violations of Section 504 of the Rehabilitation Act or the Americans with Disabilities Act as Amended (ADAAA) also have the right to file a complaint with a designated federal agency.
+Students with grievances or complaints against the university based on violations of Section 504 of the Rehabilitation Act or the Americans with Disabilities Act as Amended (ADAAA) also have the right to file a complaint with a designated federal agency.

 Office for Civil Rights